 - Chris Hipkins is the current Prime Minister of New Zealand (information updated Feb 2023).

 - Predator: an animal that preys on other animals

 Learn All about New Zealand

-Here’s the best kids New Zealand video you can watch right now to learn more all about New Zealand:
+Here’s a clip about New Zealand you can watch right now to learn more more.